 For more on the philosophy and tactics of designing simulation experiments, examples of graphical methods that facilitate gaining insight into the simulation model's performance, and extensive literature surveys, we refer the reader to Sanchez et al. (2012) or Kleijnen et al. (2005).

-Books that discuss experimental designs for simulation include Santner, Williams, and Notz (2003), Law (2014), and Kleijnen (2007).
-Note that their goals for those performing simulation experiments may differ from those in this paper.
+Books that discuss experiment designs for simulation include Santner et al. (2003), Law (2014), and Kleijnen (2017).
 For experiments where it is very time-consuming to run a single replication, there are other single-stage designs (often used for physical experiments) that require fewer runs than fractional factorial designs.
-Some of these designs appear in the above references; others can be found in experimental design texts such as Box, Hunter, and Hunter (2005) or Ryan (2007).
+Some of these designs appear in the above references; others can be found in experiment design texts such as Box et al. (2005) or Ryan (2007).

-Finally, the benefits of efficient experimental design are often more tangible if you see how they are used in practice.
+Finally, the benefits of efficient experiment designs are often more tangible if you see how they are used in practice.
 Designs like the ones described in this paper have assisted the U.S. military and several allied countries in a series of international data farming workshops.
 Interdisciplinary teams of officers and analysts develop and explore agent-based simulation models to address questions of current interest to the U.S. military and allies, such as network-centric operations, effective use of unmanned vehicles, peace support operations, and more.
 Sanchez and Lucas (2002) provide an overview of issues in modeling and analysis aspects of agent-based simulation.
 A humanitarian assistance scenario is discussed in Kleijnen et al. (2005).
 Lucas et al. (2007) describe several defense and homeland security applications: critical infrastructure protection, non-lethal capabilities in a maritime environment, and emergency first response to a crisis event.
-The website of the SEED Center for Data Farming (2015) also has links to many papers, design spreadsheets and software, and over 160 student theses covering a wide range of applications.
+The website of the SEED Center for Data Farming (https:\harvest.nps.edu) also has links to many papers, design spreadsheets and software, and over 200 student theses covering a wide range of applications (SEED Center for Data Farming 2018).
 These provide more details about statistical and graphical analysis of the simulation results, along with implementation issues regarding leveraging high-performance computing assets.